PCB Etching overview with Inkjet and Photoresist Dry Film (Part 1)

 On Youtube videos you’ll see people using a hairdryer or an iron to make a better contact of the film (which is sort of rubbery) on the board.
 I tried both methods and ended up with a badly melted film which could not be used.
-If something goes wrong in this phase we can remove the film from board using pure acetone.
-So what I do is: I apply the film to the board after removing the transparent protection; put a white A4 paper on the board to avoid direct contact of iron base with the dry film; switch my iron on, set on lowest temperature, and when it’s still not too hot, iron it for 5-10 seconds.
+If something goes wrong in this phase we can remove the film from board using pure acetone and start over again with applying the film.
+So what I do is: I apply the film to the board after removing the transparent protection; put a white A4 paper on the board to avoid direct contact of iron base with the dry film; switch my iron on, set on lowest temperature, and when it’s still not too hot, lets say after 10-15 seconds, iron it for 5-10 seconds.
 More than that and the dry film will melt and we’ll have to start over again.
 The result must be without bubbles or melted parts.

 My bromograph is home made using an old wooden box, 100 UV leds (model 2835, not 3825!) cut into 5 strips of 20 leds each and glued to a plastic board.
 Current comes from a little DC-DC converter board which accepts up to 30V in input and you can regulate output voltage; I set it to 14.3V because I measured voltage on the 5 strips and there’s a drop, so I regulated output until I had 11.9-12.2V on each led strip.
 The glass is an old photo holder… I think I’ll have to change it sooner or later because the glass isn’t 100% transparent, seems like cheap glass, and it’s at about 5cm distance from the leds.